Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Mock image measurements

 To demonstrate the utility and fidelity of \textbf{\textit{FLEX}} for measuring asymmetries, we perform two tests.
 First, measurement on an unperturbed galaxy to determine an uncertainty floor on $A_1$ from images with varying levels of observational noise, and second, an injection test, where we purposely deform a galaxy and recover the deformation.

 In the first test, we realise an exponential disc of points (stars) and then `observe' the stars with varying pixel resolutions and increasing noise levels (as a function of peak surface brightness of the disc).
-The asymmetry measurement in this case should be zero, as the galaxy is realised to be perfectly symmetric.
+We realise the exponential disc by drawing 10$^6$ `stars' from an exponentially distributed cumulative distribution function in radius and assigning a random azimuth to each star\footnote{We find empirically that 10$^6$ samples is sufficient to reduce $A_1$ measurement noise below the centring-induced uncertainty threshold of $\sigma_{A_1}=0.01$.
+Smaller sample numbers may create measurable $A_1$ signal.}.
+The galaxy is then `observed' by making a 2D histogram of the stars.
+The asymmetry measurement in this case should be (nearly) zero, as the galaxy is realised to be (near) perfectly symmetric.
 Any deviation from zero is the result of observing the mock galaxy, both in resolution and in image uncertainty.
-We find that in general, the measurement uncertainty of $A_1$ increases with increasing ratio of the background noise to the peak pixel, without increasing bias.
+We find that in general, the measurement uncertainty of $A_1$ increases with increasing ratio of the background noise to the peak pixel, without increasing bias (Figure~\ref{fig:peak_pixel_significance}).
 High background (relative to the central galaxy) can affect $A_0$, which in turn will increase $A_1$ (which uses $A_0$ as a normalisation term).
 We use our model exponential disc to estimate the uncertainty contribution from $A_0$ by testing noise injection.
 Noise is injected into an image at varying levels with respect to the original galaxy image, and then we measure the results.
 The contribution of background measurement noise to $A_1$ uncertainty becomes significant (relative to other sources of uncertainty) at a ratio of background-to-peak pixel of 0.15, or (inverted to find) peak image S/N~$\approx 6$.
 We use an empirically calibrated uncertainty measure, $\log_{10}\left(\sigma_{A_1}^{\rm background}\right) = 5\left(\frac{{\rm background}}{{\rm peak~pixel}}\right) -2.75$.
 This is shown in Figure~\ref{fig:peak_pixel_significance}.
 The effect of the background on the calculation of $A_0$ is not reflected in the formal image uncertainties, as the image uncertainty does not create bias in $A_0$, and as such, the Monte Carlo realisations of $A_1$ (e.g. as described in Appendix~\ref{app: B}) do not vary strongly.
 This contribution to the overall uncertainty dominates the shorter wavelength points in Figure~\ref{fig:main_plot_1}, where the HST images have significantly less flux overall compared to their background (cf. Figure~\ref{fig:expansion_grid}).
+Note that at small levels of injected noise -- including when no noise in injected -- we find a very stable calculation of $A_1$, well below our approximated uncertainty measure.

 We test the effect of pixel resolution by varying the pixels used to `observe' the model exponential disc, finding that once the uncertainty from the background level has been accounted for, the effect of pixel resolution is subdominant to other uncertainty terms, contributing at approximately the 0.05 per cent level.